reema-alsabt/reema-alsabt/README.md

 - 👋 Hi, I’m @reema-alsabt
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning CV
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m willing to collaborate on AI projects
 - 📫 You can reach me through LinkedIn: reema-alsabt

 <!---